Coalyni34/InterSlavicKeyboard/README.md

 # English
-## This is a simple program for better typing iun Interslavic languafe
+## This is a simple program for better typing Interslavic languafe
 ## How to use it?
 ![alt text](image.png)